ziap/ziap.github.io/content/blog/bpe-1/index.md

 }
 ```

-This is much better already as it effectively eliminated the recursion.
+This is much better already, as it effectively eliminated the recursion.
 However, we used a [jagged array](//en.wikipedia.org/wiki/Jagged_array) which
 is usually not good.
 Each token is potentially small (about 5 characters), so
 this creates a lot of small, fragmented heap allocations.
 As usual, this is
-also bad for cache locality and put extra work on the memory allocator.
+also bad for cache locality and puts extra work on the memory allocator.
 We can
-fix this using one of my favorite technique: [arena allocation](/blog/arena).
+fix this using one of my favorite techniques: [arena allocation](/blog/arena).

 In this approach, all of the data is stored in a contiguous buffer (or arena),
 and the lookup table can be implemented as an array of slices into the buffer.
-Each element is now a numeric offset and the length can be infered from the
+Each element is now a numeric offset, and the length can be inferred from the
 next offset.

 ```rs